 Standing out is one of the biggest challenges companies face on the trade show floor.
-The instant trade show managers decide to buy or rent a booth, designing the space to appropriately represent the brand and creating messaging that resonates with target audiences are top priority.
+Trade show managers decide to buy or rent a booth through trade show booth rental services, designing the space to appropriately represent the brand and creating messaging that resonates with target audiences are top priority.
 But an enticing exhibit isn’t the only way to attract event attendees.
 That’s where gamification comes in.

 Gamification, or the application of game playing to encourage socializing and learning, is a great way to attract prospects.
 Gone are the days of “drop your business card in a fishbowl to win a prize.”
 Although guests don’t mind handing over their card, this simple act of dropping your business card in a bowl is not engaging, doesn’t leave a lasting impression and won’t make your exhibit stand out.